Date of Award:

 It is recommended to alleviate the condition number error by eliminating the inverse in the mass estimation scheme.
 Other recommendations include fixing the convergence error, investing in software and hardware development, and focusing on other hybrid research objectives.

 Piepgrass, Nathan, "Computational Efficiency of a Hybrid Mass Concentration and Spherical Harmonic Modeling" (2011).
 All Graduate Theses and Dissertations.
-Paper 876.
+876.